 My mother is the cook and clean the room.

-We have a dining room on the ground floor.
 Most of our foods are from an organic vegetable garden of our own.
 My mother has over a dozen free range chickens/ducks/geese beside the vegetable garden, they live happily under trees.

 We never use pesticides, seldom use chemical fertilizer to grow our vegetables.
 We buy vegetables from neighbors, seldom from the local market.